nghin/vacsf.org.mm/src/_posts/articles/2017-09-21-Repentance-From-Dead-Works.md

 Lastly, the problem Christians have is not that they sin and they love their sins, but *"For I do not do the good I want, but I do the very evil I do not want!
 (Romans 7:19)."* What Paul describes in Romans 7:19 is the common experience of genuine born again believers.
 They hate the evil things that they do.
 What Paul said is contrary to the volume of teaching we hear everyday.

 This is why all the teaching on this aspect is considered childish, elementary, and basic, by the Hebrews' author who seems to say: Please, no more basic stuff; there's no need to keep telling Christians of sins and repentance.
 They're wracked with guilt but don't know how to break free from the cycle of sin and repentance.
+And to teach them that to break free from this cycle is to sin no more, then you're leading them to a dead end, because sin they will, one way or another.

 ## Have faith in God
-Though this article's title does not contain this part of the key verse, it might as well be tackled as part of the "elementary teaching" dismissed by the Hebrews' author.
-What that makes a Christian go to church, to turn on the radio tuned to Christian radio, buy a Christian book from a bookstore, is their faith in God.
+Though this article's title does not contain this part of the key verse, it might as well be tackled as part of the "elementary teaching" dismissed by the Hebrews' author, since what that makes a Christian go to church, to turn on the radio tuned to Christian radio, buy a Christian book from a bookstore, is their faith in God.

 It's entirely possible that their faith in God is like a bruised reed or a smoldering wick (Matthew 12:20), they should be built up in a manner different than constant exhortation that they should have faith in God, but the focus should be on the object of their faith, not in faith itself.
 The more they know the object of their faith, the stronger their faith will be.
-And we know what it is, the object of their faith, the Lord Jesus Christ and all the wonderful things he's accomplished for them, from the forgiveness of their sins to the assurance of their salvation to the full righteousness that he bestowed on them as children of God.
+And we know what it is, the object of their faith, that is the Lord Jesus Christ and all the wonderful things he's accomplished for them, from the forgiveness of their sins to the assurance of their salvation to the full righteousness that he bestowed on them as children of God.

 Yes, focus on the object of their faith, not in faith itself.